PatCapon39/nextflow-seqera/user-guide/compute-env.md

 ### Utilising compute environment with tower agent

-There are few points to be considered when using tower agent
+There are a few points to be considered when using tower agent:

 1. The users of a workspace will share the same compute environment and credentials.
 2. Each user needs to create their own personal access token.